 Office Depot, Inc., including consolidated subsidiaries ("Office Depot" or the "Company"), is a provider of office supplies, business products and services delivered through an omnichannel platform.
 The Company currently operates under several banners, including Office Depot ® and OfficeMax ® and utilizes proprietary company and product brand names.
 The Company's common stock is traded on the NASDAQ Global Select Market under the ticker symbol "ODP."
-As of July 1, 2017, the Company sold to customers through two reportable segments (or "Divisions"): Retail Division and Business Solutions Division.
+As of September 30, 2017, the Company sold to customers through two reportable segments (or "Divisions"): Retail Division and Business Solutions Division.

 In September 2016, the Company's Board of Directors committed to a plan to sell substantially all of the Company's International Division operations (the "International Operations").
 Accordingly, the Company has presented the International Operations as discontinued operations beginning in the third quarter 2016.
 The Company has reclassified the financial results of the International Operations to Discontinued operations, net of tax in the Condensed Consolidated Statements of Operations for all periods presented.
-The Company also classified the related assets and liabilities as current assets and liabilities of discontinued operations on the accompanying Condensed Consolidated Balance Sheets as of July 1, 2017, and December 31, 2016.
+The Company also reclassified the related assets and liabilities as current assets and liabilities of discontinued operations on the accompanying Condensed Consolidated Balance Sheets as of September 30, 2017, and December 31, 2016.
 Cash flows from the Company's discontinued operations are presented in the Condensed Consolidated Statements of Cash Flows for all periods.
-Certain portions of the International Division assets and operations are being retained or did not meet the held for sale criteria and therefore remain in continuing operations, with prior periods adjusted, where appropriate.
-Additional information on the dispositions is provided in Note 3.
+Certain portions of the International Division assets and operations primarily consisting of the Company's global sourcing and trading operations in the Asia/Pacific region are being retained or did not meet the held for sale criteria and therefore remain in continuing operations, with prior periods adjusted, where appropriate.
+Additional information on the dispositions is provided in Note 4.

-The Condensed Consolidated Financial Statements as of July 1, 2017, and for the 13-week and 26-week periods ended July 1, 2017 (also referred to as "the second quarter of 2017" and "the first half of 2017," respectively) and June 25, 2016 (also referred to as "the second quarter of 2016" and "the first half of 2016," respectively) are unaudited.
+The Condensed Consolidated Financial Statements as of September 30, 2017, and for the 13-week and 39-week periods ended September 30, 2017 (also referred to as the "third quarter of 2017" and "year-to-date 2017," respectively) and September 24, 2016 (also referred to as the "third quarter of 2016" and "year-to-date 2016," respectively) are unaudited.
 However, in management's opinion, these condensed consolidated financial statements reflect all adjustments of a normal recurring nature necessary to provide a fair presentation of the Company's financial position, results of operations and cash flows for the periods presented.

 The Company has prepared the Condensed Consolidated Financial Statements included herein pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
-Some information and note disclosures, which would normally be included in comprehensive annual financial statements prepared in accordance with accounting principles generally accepted in the United States, have been condensed or omitted pursuant to those SEC rules and regulations.
+Some information and note disclosures, which would normally be included in comprehensive annual financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP"), have been condensed or omitted pursuant to those SEC rules and regulations.
 For a better understanding of the Company and its Condensed Consolidated Financial Statements, we recommend reading these Condensed Consolidated Financial Statements in conjunction with the audited financial statements which are included in the 2016 Form 10-K. These interim results are not necessarily indicative of the results that should be expected for the full year.